Aleximbrea/NET_Scanner/README.md

 1. Check Python installation `python --version`
 2. Clone this repository
-3. Navigate to the directory with a terminal. **The terminal must have administrator privileges**
+3. Navigate to the directory with a terminal.
 4. Install packages ``pip install -r requirements.txt``
-5. Execute the script `python main.py`
+5. Execute the script `sudo python main.py`

 ## Description